Vitalii-Khomenko/Coordinate-transformer-3.4/README.md

 ## Performance

-- **Core calculations:** ~80% functionality works offline
-- **External dependencies:** ~2.5MB total size for optional features
+- Most functions work offline (except map and PDF export)
-- **File processing:** Handles up to 5MB TXT files efficiently
+- Handles TXT files up to 5MB
-- **Browser compatibility:** Modern ES5+ JavaScript with polyfills
+- Uses CDN libraries for map and PDF features

-## Technical Implementation
+## Technical Notes

-- **Enhanced UI:** Dropdown selection for target coordinate systems in WGS84 conversion tab
+- UI: Tabs for each conversion direction, dropdown for WGS84 target
-- **Dynamic functionality:** Table headers and export filenames adjust based on selected system
+- Table headers and export filenames adjust to selected system
-- **Datum transformations:** Seven-parameter Helmert transformation for GK ↔ WGS84
-- **Projection algorithms:** Standard Transverse Mercator formulas for SWEREF99
+- Standard geodetic formulas for all conversions
-- **Error handling:** Comprehensive validation with detailed user feedback
+- Input validation with user feedback
-- **Self-contained:** No installation or server requirements - runs entirely in browser
+- No installation or server required; runs in browser

 ## License